maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

-With this interpretation in mind, we are tempted to give $$f(X)$$ a tortured-but-accurate name such as the “parallel process success probability with quality upgrades” function&mdash;but we’ll just stick with
+With this interpretation in mind, we are tempted to give $$f(X)$$ a tortured-but-accurate name such as the “parallel process success probability with quality upgrades” function—but we’ll just stick with
 $$f(X)$$ for now.

-This interpretation is admittedly a bit narrow.
-The versatility of $$f(X)$$ as a functional form will begin to show itself when we start taking conic combinations&mdash;see the examples below.
+The applicability of $$f(X)$$ in its current form is, admittedly, a bit narrow.
+The versatility of this functional form show itself more clearly when we start taking conic combinations—see the examples below.

 # Monotonicity and submodularity proof